Judge rules polls in Hinds County can stay open until 8 p.m.

 The Hinds County Republican Party also was considering filing suit.

-A second petition was filed by Mississippi Votes in Hinds County Circuit Court.
+A second petition was filed by Mississippi Votes, this one in Hinds County Circuit Court, against Wallace and members of the election commission.

+It cited “unreasonably long lines and wait times” at multiple polling sites, including Byram City Hall, Northside Baptist Church, Raymond United Methodist Church, and Wildwood Baptist Church.

+“Long lines and wait times can prevent voters who intended to vote from successfully casting a ballot.
+One study estimates that 730,000 eligible voters did not vote in the 2012 election because of long lines and unreasonable wait times at their polling sites,” the suit states.

 Want more WLBT news in your inbox?
 Click here to subscribe to our newsletter.